|

 or rock or grassland that was no use to it.
 But one spore landed on this

-beach and grew."
-He stood up and adjusted the screwdriver and looked
+beach and grew.”
+He stood up and adjusted the screwdriver.
+He looked

 I think it's more or less confined to this one beach at the moment."